BartellD294/Projects/README.md

 # Projects
-This is my repository for my personal projects.
+A repository for various programming and tech-related projects that I have completed or am currently working on.